-- This will be an on-going project for a considerable time.
+- Keeping up with changes as this will be an on-going project evolving with time.

-- The list of plants was arranged in alphabetical order according to the family names they belong to.
+- Arranging the list of plants in alphabetical order according to the families they belong to.

 3. Checking the edible nature of plants

-- Next step was to give these plants a ‘status’, [i.e., endemic, native, naturalized exotic, only under cultivation] for each species.
+- Giving each species of plants a ‘status’, [i.e., endemic, native, naturalized exotic, only under cultivation]

 4. Taking photographs of medicinal plants

-- On completion of the above, we checked on the edible nature [or species with edible parts] of each species of these medicinal plants.
+- On completion of the above, we checked on the edible nature [or species with edible parts] for each species of these plants.

 5. Writing the botanical description